 Vatican excludes gay union blessing as God 'can't bless sin'

-ROME (AP) -- The Vatican decreed Monday that the Catholic Church cannot bless same-sex unions since God "cannot bless sin."
+ROME -- The Vatican decreed Monday that the Catholic Church cannot bless same-sex unions since God 'cannot bless sin.'

 The Vatican's orthodoxy office, the Congregation for the Doctrine of the Faith, issued a formal response Monday to a question about whether Catholic clergy can bless gay unions.